 The False Claims Act is useless without whistleblowers.
 The government needs the help of everyday men and women to assist in uncovering and prosecuting fraud.

-Areas of Qui Tam Whistleblower Cases
+Types of Qui Tam Whistleblower Cases

-Over 85 percent of 2019 recoveries came in healthcare.
+Over 80 percent of 2020 recoveries came in healthcare.
 But healthcare fraud isn’t the only area the False Claims Act covers.
 The False Claims Act applies to fraud involving any federally funded contract or program, except in cases of tax fraud.
-In 2019, taxpayer money was also recovered in areas of defense, national security, mineral rights, small business programs, U.S. postal service, and education.
+In 2020, taxpayer money was also recovered in areas of defense, national security, mineral rights, small business programs, U.S. postal service, and education.